fivequarters/fusebit.io/src/_blog/_posts/google-search-console-nodejs.md

 Hopefully, you’ll find the above code and implementation details helpful.
 While using it, please note that Google’s API limits you to 2,000 queries a day and 600 queries per minute, which is probably something you’ll never cross.

-You can download the codebase and run it locally [here](https://github.com/fusebit/google-searchconsole-nodejs)
+You can download the codebase on [Fusebit's GitHub](https://github.com/fusebit/google-searchconsole-nodejs) and run it locally.

 Don’t hesitate to reach out if you have any questions, and we’ll be happy to help push you through.